OpenEx-Platform/docs/docs/deployment/installation.md

 You have to install all the mandatory dependencies for the main application if you would like to play breach and attack simulation scenarios.
-You need at least Java 22, RabbitMQ, MinIO (for object storage) and PostgreSQL (16 and above).
+You need at least Java 22, RabbitMQ, MinIO (for object storage) and PostgreSQL (database).
+See the [Dependencies section](overview.md#dependencies) for details on the recommended (and supported) versions of the dependencies.

-The example below is for Ubuntu 24.04 LTS:
+The example below is for Ubuntu 24.04 LTS (not guaranteed to yield the recommended versions):

 ```bash
 # Install Java 22, RabbitMQ and Postgres 16